stemformulas/stemformulas.github.io/README.md

 git clone --recurse-submodules https://github.com/stemformulas/stemformulas.github.io.git
 ```

-2. Install the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/) and run it. `docker info` should work on your command line.
+2. Install the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/) and run it. `docker info` should work on your command line when Docker is properly set up and running.

 3. Run the site and helper site with Docker in a terminal (in the root directory of this repository):
 ```